-R35 Dart Systems are not allowed to fire Darts out of the Battlefield.
+R39 Dart Systems are not allowed to fire darts out of the Battlefield.

-R36 On the Battlefield, each team can have no more than one robot installed with an Optional 17mm Launching Mechanism.
+R40 On the Battlefield, each team can have no more than one robot installed with a Mobile 17mm Launching Mechanism.

-Penalties: During the Three-Minute Setup Period, if any team in the Battlefield has multiple robots installed with Optional 17mm Launching Mechanisms, the Pit Crew Members must remove the excess robots from the Battlefield as required by the rules.
-If it has entered the Referee System Initialization Period, the Referee System will automatically retain the active robot allowed to be mounted with an Optional 17mm Launching Mechanism and having the smallest robot number, while issuing a Red Card to the remaining offending robots.
+Penalties: During the Three-Minute Setup Period, if any team in the Battlefield has multiple robots installed with mobile 17mm Launching Mechanisms, the Pit Crew Members must remove the excess robots from the Battlefield as required by the rules.
+If it has entered the Referee System Initialization Period, the Referee System will automatically retain the active robot allowed to be mounted with a Mobile 17mm Launching Mechanism and having the smallest robot number, while issuing a Red Card to the remaining offending robots.

-For example: If a team's Hero and Standard Robots are found to be installed with an Optional 17mm Launching Mechanism during the Referee System Initialization Period, the Referee System's server will automatically eject the Standard Robot.
+For example: if a team's Hero and Standard Robots are found to be installed with a Mobile 17mm Launching Mechanism during the Referee System Initialization Period, the Referee System's server will automatically eject the Standard Robot.

-R37 During the Three-Minute Setup Period and the Referee System Initialization Period, robots in the Battlefield are not allowed to leave their corresponding initialization zones.
+R41 During the Three-Minute Setup Period and the Referee System Initialization Period, robots in the Battlefield are not allowed to leave their corresponding initialization zones.